iterative/dvc.org/content/docs/command-reference/repro.md

 print(num_lines)
 ```

-Now, using the `--downstream` option with `count` as a target stage, results in
+Now, using the `--downstream` option with `dvc repro`, results in the execution
-the following output:
+of stages after the target stage (`count` in this case) in the pipeline.

 ```dvc
 $ dvc repro --downstream count